-\ Stakeholder and community outreach is ongoing throughout the climate action planning process
+\ Stakeholder and community outreach is ongoing throughout the climate action planning process through 2020 and serves as the foundation for this GGRP Update.

 Burbank's Vision

 As recognized in the 2013 GGRP, climate change and the associated effects are real and are already being felt locally, with projections demonstrating that the impacts will become more extreme over the next century without a collective global effort to actively make real change and reduce GHG emissions.
 Therefore, this GGRP Update aims to build off of the 2013 GGRP and encourage policies and practices that protect the environment, enhance the quality of life for residents in Burbank, encourage equity in decision-making practices, support a stable and resilient economy, and continue to reduce the City's emissions consistent with California's goals.
 To achieve these goals, the plan provides a set of updated measures for Burbank to reduce its emissions, mitigate and adapt to climate change risks, establish a more resilient community, and lead the way toward a more sustainable future.
 The key components of a sustainable future for Burbank include: